rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Update virtual IP information
 -----------------------------

-Use the virtual IPs information operations to  update information for a virtual IP configured for the specified device ID.
+Use this operation to update
+information for a virtual IP configured for the specified device ID.

-If you don't know the ID for a specified virtual IP, use the retrieve virtual IPs configuration operation to find it.
+If you don't know the ID for a specified virtual IP, use the **retrieve virtual IPs** configuration operation to find it.

 ::